 California Tenant Rights & Responsibilities

-As per the California laws, tenants have the right to, among other things:
+As per state law, tenants have the right to, among other things:

 Live in a habitable property